JParisFerrer/NetworkedEditor/README.md

 # More Details
    - Compiling this editor requires g++ 4.9 or above due to the use of C++11 regex.
    - Compiling this editor requires ncurses to be installed.
+   - To use the lockfree version, you must enable it at compile time:
+       - `make clean && make LOCKFREE=1`
    - This uses ncurses default coloring system, so make sure your terminal supports colors to see the syntax highlighting
    - The default port is 29629, so make sure this isn't blocked